rse/audio-setup/audio-basics.md

   measured unit for "Maximum True Peel Level" instead of dB FS and hence the limiting usually is recommended to be at -1.0 dB TP.

+- **Dynamic Range**: the Decibel between the
+  Maximum Peek Level (db FS) and the Minimum Peek Level (db FS).
+  Music usually needs a much larger Dynamic Range than Voice.

+- **Crest Factor**: or Peak to Short Term Loudness (PSR) is the ratio of the **Maximum True Peek Level** and the average loudness (usually in LUFS s).
+The Crest Factor indicates how large the (upper part of the) dynamic range is or how extreme the (upper) peaks are.
+A Crest Factor of 1 indicates no peaks at all.
+Higher Crest Factors indicate stronger peaks and hence a wider dynamic range.
+The art of audio mastering is to find a reasonable balance between Crest Factor (wide dynamic range) and Loudness.
+Crest itself is sometimes also the name for the plain db FS difference between Maximum True Peek Level and the average loudness.

 - **Loudness/Volume Scale**: The audio volume full scale can be somewhat segmented in 3 dB steps (1.5 louder/quieter) like this and noise and voice areas marked on it for a reference for the configuration of